Schrodingdong/NexHub/README.md

-# NexHub - you're resource sharing hub !
+# NexHub - your resource sharing hub !

 This repository is for the J2EE project using the following technologies